Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ```

 The `<text>` elements in our index file instruct eXist-db to construct full-text indexes for `<body>`, `<placeName>`, and the root `<TEI>` element, and the `<facet>` child of the configuration for the `<TEI>` element says that `<TEI>` elements should be retrievable with a facet called `publisher` (the value of the `@dimension` attribute) that refers to the `<publisher>` child of the `<publicationStmt>` element (the value of the `@expression` attribute).
 We illustrate below how configuring a facet for the publisher supports query and retrieval operations.

-The sample corpus for which we construct the examples below is a collection of Victorian-era newspaper articles about ghost hoaxes.

 ### Why use facets to count